Muslim women were making the news during the most blessed days of this month. Meaghan Seymour rounds up the best stories.

 These accomplished women opened up about conversion processes lasting over several years of study, decisions not to wear hijab, divorces from bad marriages to Muslim men, frustrations about feeling unwanted in the mosque as a woman and being excluded from some mosque communities for not having the right ethnicity and cultural norms.

 Why are these stories of British women particularly inspiring?
 It’s because they, just like the other women mentioned above, depict Islam with as much realism as you can get.

-Even in Islam there will always be ups and downs, there will still be frustrations, there will still be challenges to overcome, and there will still be problems within our communities.
-But, deep down, there’s a spiritual fulfilment to be found that outweighs all of that.
+Even in Islam, there will always be ups and downs, there will still be frustrations, there will still be challenges to overcome, and there will still be problems within our communities.
+But, deep down, there’s a spiritual fulfillment to be found that outweighs all of that.

 [i] ‘Pune: All-women Sharia court to redress grievances of Muslim women launched’, The Indian Express, 5 Oct 2013, available here

 [ii] Seamus Duff, ‘Madonna flirts with controversy again by donning chainmail burka mask’, Metro, 3 Jul 2013, available here